Cricket: Australia trio sent home after ball-tampering scandal, coach stays

 Australian media are speculating that the three players could receive lengthy bans, of particular concern to Warner, who at the age of 31 is in the latter stages of his career.

-Additional reporting by Mark Gleeson in Cape Town; Editing by Ken Ferris
+Additional reporting by Mark Gleeson and Nick Said in Cape Town; Editing by Ken Ferris